ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 ### Simplifying rules

-Using the definition the simplifying rules from @sec:analysis-1:simplification-rules are quite straightforward to prove:
+Using the definition the simplifying rules from @sec:analysis-1:simplification-rules are quite straightforward to prove.
+We can also prove that as a mathematical relation, $f\in O(g)$ is *transitive*.

      Rule              Simplification
 ---  ----------------  -------------------------------------------------------------------